galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 >   - "reference" to `trainset16_022016.pds.fasta` from your history
 >   - "taxonomy" to `trainset16_022016.pds.tax` from your history
 >   - "cutoff" to 80
+>   - "count" to the count table from `pre.cluster`
 >
-> Have a look at the taxonomy output.
-You will see that every read now has a classification.
+> This step may take a couple of minutes, now may be a good time to grab a cup of tea.
 >
 {: .hands_on}

+Have a look at the taxonomy output.
+You will see that every read now has a classification.

 > ### :pencil2: Hands-on: Cluster our data into OTUs
 >
 > - **Cluster.split** :wrench: with the following parameters
 >   - "Split by" to `Classification using fasta`
->   - "fasta" to the fasta output from Remove.groups
+>   - "fasta" to the fasta output from `pre.cluster`
->   - "taxonomy" to the taxonomy output from Remove.groups
+>   - "taxonomy" to the taxonomy output from `classify.seqs`
 >   - "taxlevel" to `4`
->   - "count" to the count table output from Remove.groups
+>   - "count" to the count table output from `pre.cluster`
 >   - "cutoff" to `0.15`
 >
 > Next we want to know how many sequences are in each OTU from each group and we can do this using the